Skeet shooting: US national variant

 Recognizing that a high level of perfection is beyond the skill, interest, or time available to most shooters, NSSA competitions are subdivided into several classes, each based on the running average score shot over the last five most recent events shot in each gauge, prior to any given competition.
 This permits shooters of roughly equal ability at the relevant point in time to compete against each other for the individual and HOA titles in their class.

-Other national versions of skeet (e.g., English skeet) typically make similar changes to the rules to make them easier.
+Other national versions of skeet (e.g., English skeet) typically make similar changes to the rules to make them easier or more difficult.